dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 in the METplus repository.
-Find the job in the main.yml file named "use_case_tests" and add a new entry in the "categories" list with the category of the new use case followed by a colon and the index of the use case from the list described in the :ref:`add_use_case_to_test_suite` section.
+Find the job in the main.yml file named "use_case_tests" and add a new entry in the "categories" list with the category of the new use case followed by a colon, then the index of the use case from the list described in the :ref:`add_use_case_to_test_suite` section, then another colon followed by "NEW".
 For example, if the new use case is found in the medium_range category with an index of 9, and the main.yml file has the following entries in the categories list::